westcoastcode-se/highway/README.md

 - [x] Support for servlet function
 - [x] Library: Easier way to use the framework using Highway Boot
 - [x] Build: Preliminary Docker support
+- [x] Library: Serving files from the disk used for static html content

 **Not implemented**